Town of Parker COVID-19 Update

 - Increased number of hand sanitizing stations throughout facilities.

-- Placed additional tissue boxes throughout facilities to encourage usage after sneezing/coughing.
+- Placed additional tissue boxes throughout facilities to encourage usage when sneezing/coughing.

 - Daily disinfection of sports equipment.